aggranadoss/amstradcpc-machine-code/amstrad_cpc_exercises_resolved/arkanoid_bar/INSTRUCTION.md

 - The video of the result of its operation and it can also be seen below this document in a gif format.

-- Attaching the bin file as arkanoid_bar.bin
+- Attaching the bin file as b_arkanoid_complete.bin

 The challenge: